mrigorir/TicTacToe/README.md

 * Open your terminal and locate on the folder you want to clone the repository.

 * Setup
- Create a new folder/directory for the project
+ Create a new folder/directory for the project.
- Be sure to have a Github account and that this account is connected locally on your PC
+ Be sure to have a Github account and that this account is connected locally on your PC.

 * Install
  Go to the desired directory on your terminal git clone git@github.com:mrigorir/TicTacToe.git

 * Run

- On your terminal, type bin/main.rb
+ On your terminal, type: cd bin.

+ Then, type ruby main so the game can begin.

 ### Install